rashidmajeed/gatsby-contentful-netlify/src/posts/post-1.md

 ---
-title: "T-Shirts"
+title: "Jacket"
 year: "2019"
 date: "11-04-2O19"
 ---

-# Welcome
+# Best Jacket

-Hello My Summer T-shirts post!!!
+Hello My Winter Jacket.
+I am offering the best Winter Jacket.
+Blue in Color and wool inside it.

 I hope My customers will really like it...